 Early check-in and late check-out is a possibility at all of the venue hotels.
 If any of this services is needed, the representative should contact the hotel directly, as there may be additional fees involved.

-In some cities, EducationUSA will provide arrangements for airport pick-up, and instructions will be available in the Primary Information Package.
+In some cities, EducationUSA will provide arrangements for airport pick-up, and instructions will be available in the City Information Package.
 Information about transportation options will be provided for the cities where complimentary ground transportation is not offered.

 The school visits are arranged by each host city and vary from year to year.
 As the fair approaches, the school visit information will be provided in the fair system.
 Transportation to and from the school visit is provided at no extra cost.

 Even though the students who visit the fair are expected to have a foundation in English, many parents who accompany their children may not.
 If the representative does not feel comfortable carrying on a full conversation about the academic programs that their university provides, EducationUSA recommends that the representative hire a translator/helper.

 There is a fee of USD $80 per translator per fair.
 Each representative is responsible to inform EducationUSA if they would like to hire a translator and for which cities.

 Each university is welcome to send as many representatives as they would like, but there will be a fee if the university is bringing more than 2 representatives per city.
 EducationUSA asks that each university provide the names and email addresses of each representative.